jump-dev/JuMP.jl/docs/src/manual/callbacks.md

 ```

 !!! warning
-    Your user cuts must not change the set of integer feasible solutions.
+    User cuts must not change the set of integer feasible solutions.
-    Equivalently, your cuts can only remove fractional solutions.
+    Equivalently, user cuts can only remove fractional solutions.
 If you add a
-    cut that removes an integer solution, the solver may return an incorrect
+    cut that removes an integer solution (even one that is not optimal), the
-    solution.
+    solver may return an incorrect solution.

 !!! info
     The user-cut callback _may_ be called at fractional nodes in the